AviatrixSystems/Docs/HowTos/rbac_faq.rst

 ---------------------------

 In this example, the Controller admin creates a user Bob who has full responsibility to access account account_A and account_B.
-The Controller admin also creates user Alice who has full responsibility to access account_B and account_C..
+The Controller admin also creates a user Alice who has full responsibility to access account_B and account_C..

 |rbac_example_1|